Home> Reading > Testing Written Expression: Myths and Misconceptions by Dr. Melissa Farrall

 Writing is complex.
 When we write, we draw upon our knowledge of words, sentences, and meaning.
 We use rules for grammar, spelling, and mechanics.
 The job of the writer, however, does not stop there.

-Writing requires authors to think deeply about facts and concepts.
+Writing requires children to think deeply about facts and concepts.
 It requires them to make connections between new and old.
 Writing is not just about putting thoughts on paper; writing helps us organize our thoughts and learn.

 Myths and Misconceptions about Written Language Testing